by Janna Champagne, BSN, RN

 As a holistic nurse who specializes in application of medical cannabis therapy, knowing which formulations are optimal for targeting patient’s health goals comes with the territory.
 After years of working with clients using a variety of cannabis products, I began noticing a trend: that different extraction and production methods exert very different results.
 This prompted intensive research into different types of cannabis formulations, which led to creation of the following optimal criteria for medical cannabis products.
 Please know I do not benefit from the sales of any products, so my perspective is completely objective and without profit-bias or personal gain.

-Following are the criteria we deem important for safe and effective medical cannabis use.
+Following are the FLOW criteria, all of which my nurses and I deem important for safe and effective medical cannabis use.
 We educate these criteria to every client we serve, since our goal is ensuring that cannabis patients find the highest-quality medical products available.

 Terpene lab results reflecting the cannabis strain’s essential oil profile are not as commonly available.
 When available, having this information is optimal to predict a cannabis product’s therapeutic benefits, and the terpene profile is also used to determine whether a product is categorized as sativa (energizing) or indica (sedating) (11).